What pompelmi is

 is outside pompelmi's scope.

-Why return a string instead of a boolean or number?
+Why return a Symbol instead of a string or boolean?

 A boolean (true/false) would collapse the three-state result into two,

-losing the "ScanError" case which represents a distinct and actionable
+losing the Verdict.ScanError case which represents a distinct and actionable

 condition: the scan failed and the file's safety is unknown.
-A number would require
+A plain string is

 Why freeze the config object?